Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 There are several methods to to construct permutations in AbstractAlgebra.jl.

-* Since the parent object can be reconstructed from the permutation object, the easiest way is to directly call to `perm` constructor:
+* The easiest way is to directly call to the `perm` (inner) constructor:

 ```@docs
 Generic.perm
 ```

+  Since the parent object can be reconstructed from the permutation itself, you can work with permutations without explicitely constructing the parent object.

 * The other way is to first construct the permutation group they belong to.
   This is accomplished with the inner constructor `PermGroup(n::Integer)` which